-Designated Trustee: Mrs Jayne Smerald.
-The Chair of the Board of Trustees. has been given special responsibility for Safeguarding and Child Protection matters and, ensures that ensures that the school:
+Designated Trustee: Mrs Jayne Smerald, the Chair of the Board of Trustees, has been given special responsibility for Safeguarding and Child Protection matters and ensures that the school:

-- has a DSL for child protection who is a member of the senior leadership team and who has undertaken appropriate training; - has a safeguarding and child protection policy and procedures that are consistent with LLSCB requirements, that is reviewed annually and any deficiencies in the policy are remedied without delay; - has efficiently discharged its duties with regard to safeguarding and child protection, and that the policy is available to parents on the School website; - has procedures for dealing with allegations of abuse made against members of staff including allegations made against the Headteacher and volunteers; - has safer recruitment procedures that include the requirement for appropriate checks; - has a training strategy that ensures that all staff, including the Headteacher, receive safeguarding and child protection training, with refresher training at three-yearly intervals.
-The DSL should receive full training at two-yearly intervals and refresher at least annually; - has arrangements to ensure that all temporary staff and volunteers are made aware of the School's arrangements for safeguarding and child protection; - ensures that all staff read and understand Chapter 3 of the 'Keeping Learners Safe' document; - provides a termly report for the Board of Trustees, on child protection matters to include changes affecting Child Protection policy and procedures, child protection training received, the number of incidents/cases (no names) and child protection in the curriculum.
-This Trustee meets with the DSL for child protection each term, a few weeks before each report to the Trustees, but the full Board of Trustees will review the efficiency with which the policy and procedures have been discharged and ratify the Safeguarding Policy and any amendments made to it;
+- has a DSL for child protection who is a member of the senior leadership team and who has undertaken appropriate training; - has a safeguarding and child protection policy and procedures that are consistent with LSCB requirements, that is reviewed annually and any deficiencies in the policy are remedied without delay; - has efficiently discharged its duties with regard to safeguarding and child protection, and that the policy is available to parents on the School website; - has procedures for dealing with allegations of abuse made against members of staff including allegations made against the Headteacher and volunteers; - has safer recruitment procedures that include the requirement for appropriate checks; - has a training strategy that ensures that all staff, including the Headteacher, receive safeguarding and child protection training, with refresher training at three-yearly intervals.
+The DSL should receive full training at two-yearly intervals and refresher at least annually; - has arrangements to ensure that all temporary staff and volunteers are made aware of the School's arrangements for safeguarding and child protection; - ensures that all staff read and understand Chapter 3 of the 'Keeping Learners Safe' document; - DSL is in regular contact with the designated Trustee, provides updates and details regarding current safeguarding issues/concerns.